Here you can learn about some of our students.

 Past Graduation Speakers

-"I have experienced several schools in the U.S, so I can say that Edmonds CC is the best school I have attended because of the great teachers, the great ESL program and the nice environment to study in."
+"I have experienced several schools in the U.S, so I can say that Edmonds College is the best school I have attended because of the great teachers, the great ESL program and the nice environment to study in."

 Yoko Nagano (Japan)